-- Drawing up a Food Allergy and Anaphylaxis Emergency Care plan (see the link for a ready-made worksheet)
+- Drawing up a Food Allergy and Anaphylaxis Emergency Care plan

 And while preventative measures can help ward off negative reactions, there are also treatment options for preventing the reactions in the first place.
 Sublingual immunotherapy has now been shown to be effective in reducing many food allergies.
 Contact the Family Allergy Clinic in Phoenix for more information about physician-prescribed, under-the-tongue drops that can help desensitize the body to food allergens and minimize troublesome reactions.